Bed Bugs Becoming a National Epidemic…Recent Study Finds 500% Increase in Bed Bug Infestations in the U.S.

 Bed bugs are very difficult to treat, and effective treatment requires a pest control professional.Heron’s bed bug expert has been treating bed bugs for over 15 years and has treated over 1,000 bed bug cases in the U.S.If you have any questions or think your home may be infested with bed bugs, please call 1-800-81-HERON for immediate assistance.

-Bed Bugs Becoming a National Epidemic…Recent Study Finds 500% Increase in Bed Bug Infestations in the U.S. In Orlando and surrounding counties
+Bed Bugs Becoming a National Epidemic…Recent Study Finds 500% Increase in Bed Bug Infestations in the U.S. in Orlando FL and surrounding counties